Skip to content

 Short Handed Rule:

 It is mandatory that each team start the games with no more than 10 players.
 No minimum number of players is required and there is no forfeiture rule.
 If prior to the start of a game a team has less than 10 players available to play, the manager may add players from the “Players’ Lottery System” to achieve a playing roster for that game of up to 10 players.
 Additionally, the manager, at that manager’s sole discretion, may add an extra 11th player.
-The purpose of this 11th player allowance is to provide for adequate and effective substitution of a team member who might have the need for relief during the course of the game.
+The purpose of this 11th player allowance is to provide for adequate and effective substitution of a team member who might have the need for relief or for medical reasons during the course of the game.
+This player must request relief either before the game or during the game, in order to add an 11th player to the lineup.
 During the game, both teams may not play more than 10 players on defense at any time.

 If after adding all available lottery players a team still does not have 10 players, the opposing team shall provide a courtesy catcher.
 Courtesy catchers continue to bat and play defense with their own team.